top of page

 The noun 'philosophy' has its etymological origins in ancient Greek.
 It is formed from the Greek words 'philos,' meaning 'loving' or 'fond of,' and 'sophia,' meaning 'wisdom' or 'knowledge.'
 Therefore, 'philosophy' can be understood as the 'love of wisdom' or the 'pursuit of knowledge.'
 In its historical and modern context, philosophy is a discipline that involves the systematic examination and contemplation of fundamental questions about existence, knowledge, values, reason, and the nature of reality.
 Philosophers engage in critical thinking and rational inquiry to explore the deepest aspects of human thought and understanding.
 The etymology of 'philosophy' underscores the inherent curiosity and intellectual thirst that drive individuals to seek wisdom, knowledge, and a deeper comprehension of the world and their place within it.

-Quiz: Find the meaning of philosophy
+Find the correct meaning of the noun philosophy:

 Try Again!